Unit of Production Method

 Calculating Depreciation Using UPM

-The formula for calculating depreciation using the Unit of Production Method is straightforward:
+The formula for calculating depreciation using UPM is:

 Example Calculation

-This means that in the first year, $4,500 would be recorded as the depreciation expense for that machinery.
+This means $4,500 will be recorded as depreciation expense for the first year.

 Real-World Applications of UPM